SarahZimmermann-Schmutzler/truck_signs_api/README.md

     --restart on-failure \
     truck_signs
     ```

-7. Is everything fine?
+1. Is everything fine?

-    - Get a **list of all running Docker containers**.
+* Get a **list of all running Docker containers**.
 If there was no error while the starting processes, you should find the app- and database-container there:

     ```bash
     docker ps
     ```

-    - <ins>If the status is `Up`</ins>:
+  * <ins>If the status is `Up`</ins>:
     The App should be running in IP-Address_of_yor_Host:8020 - But you know, there is no frontend, so have a look at the admin-panel page: **IP-Address_of_yor_Host:8020/admin**.
 You can log in there immediately with your superuser data that are defined in the .env.

-    - <ins>If the status is not `Up`</ins>:
+  * <ins>If the status is not `Up`</ins>:
     Have a look into the **logfiles** and do a little debugging:

     ```bash
     docker logs truck_signs_db
     # or
     docker logs truck_signs_web
     ```

 ## Usage

-### Installation & Preparation
+### Installation and Preparation

 1. Clone the repo e.g. using an SSH-Key:

     ```bash
     git clone git@github.com:SarahZimmermann-Schmutzler/truck_signs_api.git
     ```

 2. Configure the **environment variables**:

-    - Copy the content of the example env file that is inside the truck_signs_designs folder into a .env file:
+    * Copy the content of the **example env file** that is inside the truck_signs_designs folder into a `.env file`:

     ```bash
     cd truck_signs_designs/settings
     cp simple_env_config.env .env
     sudo nano .env
     ```

-    - The new .env file should contain all the environment variables necessary to run all the django app in all the environments.
+    * The new `.env file` should contain all the environment variables necessary to run all the django app in all the environments.
 However, the only needed variables for the **development environment** to run are the following:

     ```bash
     IP_ADDRESS_VM=yourIpAddress
     # There is an env-variable for your IP-Address in the Allowed-Hosts-Section in truck_signs_designs > settings > base.py.
     # If you do not need it then earase it there and here.
     SUPERUSER_USERNAME=yourSuperuserName
     SUPERUSER_EMAIL=yourSuperuserMail
     SUPERUSER_PASSWORD=yourSuperuserPassword
     SECRET_KEY=configSeeBelow
     DB_NAME=trucksigns_db
     DB_USER=trucksigns_user
     DB_PASSWORD=supertrucksignsuser!
     # If you don not want to name your database-container "truck_signs_db" you have to change the host name also in the entrypoint.sh.
     DB_HOST=truck_signs_db
     DB_PORT=5432
     STRIPE_PUBLISHABLE_KEY=forDevelopmentItCouldBeADummy
     STRIPE_SECRET_KEY=forDevelopmentItCouldBeADummy
     EMAIL_HOST_USER=forDevelopmentItCouldBeADummy
     EMAIL_HOST_PASSWORD=forDevelopmentItCouldBeADummy
     ```

-    - The SECRET_KEY is the django secret key.
-To generate a new one see: [Stackoverflow Link](https://stackoverflow.com/questions/41298963/is-there-a-function-for-generating-settings-secret-key-in-django)
+    * The `SECRET_KEY` is the django secret key

+      * To generate a new one see: [Stackoverflow Link](https://stackoverflow.com/questions/41298963/is-there-a-function-for-generating-settings-secret-key-in-django)

-    - **NOTE: not required for exercise**<br/>The STRIPE_PUBLISHABLE_KEY and the STRIPE_SECRET_KEY can be obtained from a developer account in [Stripe](https://stripe.com/).
+    * **NOTE: not required for exercise**
+      * The `STRIPE_PUBLISHABLE_KEY` and the `STRIPE_SECRET_KEY` can be obtained from a developer account in [Stripe](https://stripe.com/).
-        - To retrieve the keys from a Stripe developer account follow the next instructions:
+        * To retrieve the keys from a Stripe developer account follow the next instructions:
             1. Log in into your Stripe developer account (stripe.com) or create a new one (stripe.com > Sign Up).
 This should redirect to the account's Dashboard.
             2. Go to Developer > API Keys, and copy both the Publishable Key and the Secret Key.

-    - The EMAIL_HOST_USER and the EMAIL_HOST_PASSWORD are the credentials to send emails from the website when a client makes a purchase.
+    * The `EMAIL_HOST_USER` and the `EMAIL_HOST_PASSWORD` are the credentials to send emails from the website when a client makes a purchase.
 This is currently disable, but the code to activate this can be found in views.py in the create order view as comments.
 Therefore, any valid email and password will work.

 ### Containerization with Docker

 1. If you work with **Docker** you need a `.dockerignore-file` for:

-    ```
+    ```bash
     .gitignore
     .git/
     __pycache__/
     ```

-2. Have a look at the <a href="https://github.com/SarahZimmermann-Schmutzler/truck_signs_api/blob/main/Dockerfile">`Dockerfile`</a>:
-    ```python
-    # base frame of the container-image is the python version that was used to develop the app
-    FROM python:3.8.10-slim

-    # creats directory in the container that contains all files/assets of the project
-    WORKDIR /app

-    # copies the files of the current folder from the host in the /app-directory of the container during build process
-    COPY . $WORKDIR

-    # installs system-wide dependencies for compilation and network verification
-    # and delets cache files of package source information to reduce the size of the container
-    RUN apt-get update && \
-        apt-get install -y build-essential gcc netcat-openbsd && \
-        rm -rf /var/lib/apt/lists/*

-    # installs the dependencies for the app and that are saved in the requirements.txt
-    RUN python -m pip install --upgrade pip && \
-        python -m pip install -r requirements.txt

-    # sets the execution rights if the entrypoint-script is not executable
-    RUN chmod +x ./entrypoint.sh

-    # opens container port 5000 for interaction
-    EXPOSE 5000

-    # entrypoint is outsourced in /app/entrypoint.sh
-    ENTRYPOINT ["/app/entrypoint.sh"]
-    ```

-3. What does the <a href="https://github.com/SarahZimmermann-Schmutzler/truck_signs_api/blob/main/entrypoint.sh">`entrypoint.sh`</a> do?
-    ```bash
-    #!/usr/bin/env bash

-    # aborts the script on errors
-    set -e

-    echo "Waiting for postgres to connect ..."

-    # verifys that the database connection is ready (every second)
-    # name of database container: truck_signs_db
-    # if you don't want to name the database container like this, you have to change the host-value to the name of yours
-    while ! nc -z truck_signs_db 5432; do
-        sleep 1
-    done

-    echo "PostgreSQL is active"

-    # collects static files (media, templates)
-    python manage.py collectstatic --noinput

-    # performs database migrations
-    python manage.py makemigrations
-    python manage.py migrate

-    echo "Postgresql migrations finished"

-    # automatic creation of a superuser; password, user and email are pulled from the .env
-    # path: /backend/management/commands/createsupe.py
-    python manage.py createsupe

-    # run app with gunicorn for better performance in productive use
-    # you can also use 'python manage.py runserver 0.0.0.0:5000' for development
-    gunicorn truck_signs_designs.wsgi:application --bind 0.0.0.0:5000
-    ```
+2. The [Dockerfile](./Dockerfile) is a text file that describes step by step how to build a Docker image – including the base image, installed software and configurations.

+3. The [entrypoint.sh](./entrypoint.sh) is a script that is automatically executed when a Docker container is started and handles typical startup commands or initializations.

 4. Build the **Container-Image for the App-Container** using the Dockerfile:

     ```bash
     docker build -t truck_signs .
     ```

-    - *-t* : This flag defines the name or tag of the container image.
+    * *-t*: This flag defines the name or tag of the container image.
-    - *.* : The dot indicates that the build context directory is the current directory.
+    * *.*: The dot indicates that the build context directory is the current directory.
 Docker looks for the Dockerfile in this directory.

 5. Create a **docker network** so that the App- and Database-Container can communicate:

     ```bash
     docker network create truck_signs_network
     ```

-    - Display your docker networks to check if the creation was successful:
+    * Display your docker networks to **check if the creation was successful**:

         ```bash
         docker network ls
         ```

-    - Later you can display which container is in the network to check if they have connected properly:
+    * Later you can display **which container is in the network** to check if they have **connected properly**:

         ```bash
         docker network inspect truck_signs_network
         ```

 6. Run the **Database-Container**:

     ```bash
     docker run -d \
     --name truck_signs_db \
     --network truck_signs_network \
     --env-file ./truck_signs_designs/settings/.env \
     -v path/to/your/data-saving-folder:/var/lib/postgresql/data \
-    -p 5432:5432 \
     --restart always \
     postgres:13
     ```

-    - *-d* : Starts container in detached mode (runs as background process and does not block the terminal).
+    * *-d*: Starts container in detached mode (runs as background process and does not block the terminal).
-    - *--name* : Names the container.
+    * *--name*: Names the container.
-    - *--network* : Assigns the container to a network.
+    * *--network*: Assigns the container to a network.
 You should use the one you created under 5.
-    - *--env-file* : Path to the .env file where the environment variables are stored.
-In this projects it is in <a href="#installation--preparation">`truck_signs_designs > settings > .ev`</a>.
+    * *--env-file*: Path to the .env file where the environment variables are stored.
+In this projects it is in [truck_signs_designs > settings > .ev](#installation-and-preparation).
-    - *-v* : Bind-Mount for data persistence.
+    * *-v*: Bind-Mount for data persistence.
 Path to a directory on the host that stores the data from the database container to retain the data even if the container is deleted : path where the data ist stored on the database container.
-    - *-p* : Publishes the container's port 5432 to the host's port 5432.
-Port 5432 is the default port for PostgreSQL database servers.
-Applications on the host can access the database using localhost:5432 (or the host IP).
-    - *--restart always* : Ensures that the container restarts automatically.
+    * *--restart always*: Ensures that the container restarts automatically.
 Often the best choice for a database container because it minimizes outages and ensures a reliable database connection for connected applications.
-    - *postgres:13* : Official PostgreSQL Image, newest version.
+    * *postgres:13*: Official PostgreSQL Image, newest version.

 7. Run the **App-Container**:

     ```bash
     docker run -d \
     --name truck_signs_web \